sonicisastorm/Backend_Project-Driving_Experience-/README.md

 All dropdown menus are dynamically populated from the MySQL database:
 - Drivers list updates in real-time when new drivers are added
 - All condition options (weather, traffic, road type, visibility, maneuvers) are database-driven
+- **Tokenized Values**: All form values use cryptographic tokens for security

 ### Comprehensive Data Validation
 - Server-side validation ensures end time is after start time
 - Driver name uniqueness checking prevents duplicates
 - Password strength requirements (minimum 6 characters)
+- Token cryptographic validation prevents tampering
+- Database existence verification for all foreign keys
 - All fields required before submission
 - Clear error messages displayed to users